 More information about Emerald Development And Economic Network can be found on its website at https://www.edeninc.org/.

-As of 10/16/2019, it is not known if Emerald Development And Economic Network is either absorbing or billing Section 8 Housing Choice Voucher program, so voucher holders cannot port to this housing authority.
+Emerald Development And Economic Network does not participate in the Section 8 Housing Choice Voucher program, so voucher holders cannot port to this housing authority.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the most recent VMS report, Emerald Development And Economic Network manages 0 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of June 30th, 2021: